tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_doc_parameters.md

 In this example, the parameters are grouped by type: path parameters, query parameters, and body parameters.
 The endpoint also sets off the path parameter (`collab_id`) in a recognizable way in the endpoint definition.

-Many times parameters are merely listed in a table or definition list like this:
+Many times parameters are simply listed in a table or definition list like this:

 {% if site.format == "kindle" %}